drewalth/GeoMap/README.md

 ### Fill in the Functionality Gaps

 AW's webapp uses [MapBox](https://www.mapbox.com/) for it's river detail maps and the mobile app uses MapKit.
 The webapp draws the river section and adds river features like rapids, as points on the map.
-The mobile app does neither and are both possible with MapKit.
+As far as I could tell, (didn't look very long), the mobile app does neither and both are possible with MapKit.

 ## Comparisons